pkp/pkp-docs/contributing/en/create-and-edit.md

 1. Create a folder for the [language of your document](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) using the two-letter ISO 639-1 code (e.g.,: en, fr, es, ar).
 2. Create a file called `SUMMARY.md`
     - `SUMMARY.md` is the file that determines the display of the table of contents for your document.
-The markdown list hierarchy determines the nesting of contents titles in your sidebar.
-Each chapter title is written as a link to either a single markdown file per chapter _or_ as a link to a specific heading within that markdown file.
+The Markdown list hierarchy determines the nesting of contents titles in your sidebar.
+Each chapter title is written as a link to either a single Markdown file per chapter _or_ as a link to a specific heading within that Markdown file.
 You can fill in all of the chapter and section links after you have created the chapter files.
         - a chapter link would look like: `- [Statistics](statistics.md)`
         - a heading inside that chapter would look like: `- [Definitions](./statistics.md#definitions)`